devseme/Instagram/README.md

 ## Author
 [Ian Seme](https://github.com/devseme)
 # Description
-This is the famous insttagram clone app that enables users to see the different pictures posted by other users.
+This is the famous instagram clone app that enables users to see the different pictures posted by other users.
 You can view, like, follow and unfollow other users.
 ##  Live Link
  https://photosmegas.herokuapp.com/